AmadeusITGroup/kassette/doc/api.md

 When `mocksFormat` is `har`, kassette can store several requests/responses in the same har file.

 kassette mostly follows the [har format specification](http://www.softwareishard.com/blog/har-12-spec/).
+If the har file name has the `.yml` or `.yaml` extension, kassette uses the YAML format instead of the standard JSON format to read and write the file.

 Some parts of the specification are not implemented and some custom fields are added, as described in the [API reference](https://amadeusitgroup.github.io/kassette/kassette.harformatentry.html).